 - About 14ha of the 50ha property surveyed is of High botanical sensitivity, and the underlying vegetation type (Overberg Dune Strandveld) is gazetted as Endangered on a national basis.
-Approximately 40% of this High sensitivity area will be lost or disturbed by the proposed development. - At least five plant Species of Conservation Concern (SoCC) were recorded in four of the five footprint areas, but viable populations of all SoCC will remain on undeveloped parts of the property, and most of them should survive in the PV area if the vegetation in this area is brushcut to about 1m tall.
+Approximately 40% of this High sensitivity area will be lost or disturbed by the proposed development (both Alternatives). - At least five plant Species of Conservation Concern (SoCC) were recorded in four of the five footprint areas, but viable populations of all SoCC will remain on undeveloped parts of the property, and most of them should survive in the PV area if the vegetation in this area is brushcut to about 1m tall.

-- The only mapped CBA1 that will be impacted by the proposed development is in the PV area, and it will thus not be totally lost, as most of the species in this area should survive, even if partly shaded by panels, and ecological connectivity through the PV area will remain. - Loss of vegetation in the Phase 1 & 2 and dam areas will be total, with the dam area being the most significant (highest density of SoCC of the three total loss areas). - Combined construction and operation phase botanical impacts are Medium negative or less for all development areas, expect for the dam area, where it is Medium to High negative.
-The proposed mitigation is relatively minor, and will not substantially lower these impacts. - If any development on site is approved then all mitigation as outlined in Section 7 must be timeously and properly implemented. - The No Go alternative would be the strongly preferred alternative from a botanical perspective, with a Neutral impact. - This level of botanical impact does potentially trigger a biodiversity offset requirement (Department of Forestry, Fisheries & the Environment.
-2023).
+- The only currently mapped CBA1 that will be impacted by the proposed development is in the PV area, and it will thus not be totally lost, as most of the species in this area should survive, even if partly shaded by panels, and ecological connectivity through the PV area will remain. - Loss of vegetation in the Phase 1 & 2 and dam areas will be total, with the dam area being the most significant (highest density of SoCC of the three total loss areas). - Combined construction and operation phase botanical impacts are Medium negative or less for all development areas, except for the dam area, where it is Medium to High negative.
+The proposed mitigation is relatively minor, and will not substantially lower these impacts. - If any development on site is approved then all mitigation as outlined in Section 7 must be timeously and properly implemented. - The No Go alternative would be the strongly preferred alternative from a botanical perspective, with a Neutral impact. - Development Alternative 1 is marginally preferred over Alternative 2 from a botanical perspective, as the Phase 2 development is in a less sensitive area than for Alternative 2.
+Both a have a Medium - High negative botanical impact, driven mainly by the new dam area. - This level of post mitigation botanical impact does potentially trigger a • biodiversity offset requirement (Department of Forestry, Fisheries & the Environment.
+2023), notably for the Phase 2 area of Alternative 2 (Medium negative impact) and the dam area (Medium - High negative impact) - a total footprint area of about 3.0ha (for Alternative 2), and about 2.0ha for Alternative 1.
 However, given that the vegetation type is relatively well conserved (100% of national target already set aside) - at least on paper - no further land additions to the conservation of Overberg Dune Strandveld are advised, especially given CapeNature's management constraints.
 Given that even the formally conserved areas of this vegetation type are under severe threat from alien invasive vegetation, such as in the nearby Walker Bay Nature Reserve (CapeNature).
 Thus it is suggested that any biodiversity offset be in the form of funding for alien invasive plant management in these already declared but poorly managed conservation areas.
-A biodiversity offset specialist should calculate the appropriate quantum of the contribution, and this should ideally be enough to fund alien clearing operations in at least a 100ha area in perpetuity (based on approx. 10ha footprint, at an offset ratio of 10:1 for Endangered habitats, as per offset guidelines, Department of Forestry, Fisheries & the Environment 2023).
+A biodiversity offset specialist should calculate the appropriate quantum of the contribution, and this should ideally be enough to fund alien clearing operations in at least a 20ha (Alt 1) or 30ha area (Alt 2) in perpetuity (based on approx. 2 or 3ha footprint of Medium and Med - High significance, at an offset ratio of 10:1 for Endangered habitats, as per offset guidelines, Department of Forestry, Fisheries & the Environment 2023).